Carrier battle group: Italy

-After 2010, the Italian battle group will be formed by the new Cavour, 5–6 new warships (including destroyers Horizon and frigates FREMM), one new support ship, some minehunters and new submarines (the COMFORAL will be a reserve group).
+After 2010, the Italian battle group will be formed by the new Cavour, 5–6 new warships (including Orizzonte-class destroyers and frigates), one new support ship, some minehunters and new submarines (the COMFORAL will be a reserve group).

 Russia

 Admiral Kuznetsov has been observed sailing together with a Kirov-class battlecruiser (CBGN), Slava-class cruiser (CG), Sovremenny-class destroyer (ASuW), Udaloy-class destroyer (ASW) and Krivak I/II FFG (ASW).
 These escorts, especially the heavily armed Kirov-class battlecruiser, use advanced sensors and carry a variety of weaponry.
 During Admiral Kuznetsov's deployment to Syria in November 2016 on her first combat tour, the carrier was escorted by a pair of Udaloy-class destroyers and a Kirov-class battlecruiser en route, while additional Russian Navy warships met her off Syria.

 Admiral Kuznetsov is designed specifically to sail alone and carries greater firepower than her U.S. counterparts.
-This includes 12x SS-N-19 'Shipwreck' (long range, high speed, sea-skimming) SSMs, 24x VLS units loaded with 192 SA-N-9 'Gauntlet' SAMs, and 8x Kashtan CIWS with dual 30 mm guns, and 8x AK-630 CIWS.
-Compared to the 4x Phalanx CIWS and 4x Sea Sparrow launchers, each with 8 missiles carried by the Nimitz-class, Admiral Kuznetsov is well armed for both air-defence and offensive operations against hostile shipping.
+This includes 12x SS-N-19 'Shipwreck' (long range, high speed, sea-skimming) SSMs, 24 x VLS units loaded with 192 SA-N-9 'Gauntlet' SAMs, and 8 x Kashtan CIWS with dual 30 mm guns, and 8 × AK-630 CIWS.
+Compared to the 4 × Phalanx CIWS and 4 × Sea Sparrow launchers, each with 8 missiles carried by the Nimitz class, Admiral Kuznetsov is well armed for both air-defence and offensive operations against hostile shipping.